MusieYemane/Access-Control-using-AWS-Face-Rekognition-Service-in-Python/README.md

 How this project works:

-First, open Amazon Web Service Account so that you use Amazon face rekognition service, which is extensively applied in this project.
+First, create Amazon Web Service Account so that you have can access Amazon face rekognition service, which is extensively applied in this project.
-In your account, go to user and try to add new policies, Rekognition full access and IAM user.
+In your aws account, go to user and add new policies, Rekognition full access and IAM user.

-Then, open admin_monitor.py in your favourite python editor and change the access_key_id and
+Then, open admin_monitor.py in your favourite python editor and find variables access_key_id and secret_access_key.
+Replace the value of the r actual aws key and secret id, which you can get from your aws account.
+Do the same to the face_recognition_system.py.

+Finally, run admin_monitor.py using python3 and you will see a sign up page.
+Sign up and then log in.

+After logging in, you have an admin access to the system.
+You can add people and their face image and label them as employee or blacklists.

+Then run face_recognition_system.py using python3.
+This will open a window which takes a real time video using your computer's camera.
+If a face is detected, then it compares it against the people you previously added and outputs either employee or blacklist if they are recognized, else it outputs unknown person.

+Enjoy!